Trips

 Kids from a community project, charity or primary school, which can be a bit more chaotic/fun

 Mornings are for discovering Rwanda’s history and culture.
-We’ll visit genocide memorials, and spend time at community projects such as a disabled school and a home Street Rescue kids
+We’ll visit genocide memorials, and spend time at schools and community projects such as Batsinda Street Rescue centre

 If possible we’ll also take in a Premier League match